 - Any proposed carry forward of deficits on central spend from one year to the next.

 - Proposals to de-delegate funding from maintained primary and secondary schools for specified responsibilities.

 - Changes to the scheme of financial management.

 Powers and duties

-The schools forum is an advisory body with some limited decision making powers, established to represent schools views to the local authority.
-There is a duty placed on all members of the Schools Forum to seek views from other groups and to facilitate feedback arrangements.
+The forum is an advisory body with limited decision making powers.
+It's established to represent schools views to the local authority.
+There is a duty placed on all members to seek views from other groups and to help feedback arrangements.

-Although made up mainly of representatives from schools, both maintained and academies, it also includes "non-school" members, representing relevant bodies, Diocesan representatives, representatives from, Early Years PVIs and Post 16 Provision.
+Made up mainly of representatives from schools, both maintained and academies, it also includes "non-school" members.
+These member represent relevant bodies, Diocesan representatives, representatives from Early Years, PVIs and Post 16 Provision.

-The Schools Forum is required to operate under a formal constitution that covers the detail of its membership, full terms of reference, operating procedures and arrangements for paying expenses to members.
+The forum is required to operate under a formal constitution that covers the detail of its membership, full terms of reference, operating procedures and arrangements for paying expenses to members.